sendgrid/docs/source/User_Guide/Transactional_Templates/create_and_edit_transactional_templates.md

 Creating a template
 {% endanchor h2 %}

-1. Open the transactional templates page and click **Create Template**.
+1. Open the transactional templates page and then click **Create Template**.
 1. Add a unique template name in the dialogue box and then click **Save**.
-1. Open the **Actions** dropdown menu to create a new version.
+1. Open the **Actions** drop-down menu to create a new version.
 1. Click **Add Version**.
 <br></br>The editor opens.
 From here, you can change the subject and the body of your email template.